Board Meeting Agenda Template (Free Word + PDF) | Aprio

 How far in advance should a board agenda be sent?

 For board meetings, statute is silent in both jurisdictions; bylaws govern.
-Best practice for nonprofits is 5 business days.
+Best practice is to distribute the agenda and full board package at least 7 days ahead so directors can prepare.
 For shareholder or member meetings, the statutory minimums range from 10 days (DGCL, MBCA, California, New York, Texas, OBCA non-offering, ONCA) to 21 days (CBCA, OBCA offering, BC BCA reporting issuers).
 Public bodies under sunshine laws need 48 to 72 hours of agenda posting, with California’s Bagley-Keene Act requiring 10 days for state bodies.

 Can a board vote on items not on the agenda?